pfSense IKEv2 VPN for Windows 10 and iOS Devices

 Try the connection again to verify if it is successful.

-Long term you may want to consider modifying the Windows 10 VPN configuration due to security issues:
+Long term you may want to consider modifying the default Windows 10 VPN configuration due to Microsoft stating that “these settings aren’t secure for IKE exchanges”:

 https://docs.microsoft.com/en-us/windows/security/identity-protection/vpn/how-to-configure-diffie-hellman-protocol-over-ikev2-vpn-connections